Peekaey/Email-Verification-Bot/readme.md

 #### About
-Discord email verification bot build in Typescript using DiscordJS and Prisma with MariaDB as a backend database with plans to be deployable in a docker container
+Discord email verification bot written in Typescript using DiscordJs, Sendgrid, PrismaORM to validate and store user details and an email.
+- Requires a database(MySQL/Mariadb) and the relevent connector specified in the .env file to work

 Uses
 - `/sendemail` command with a specified to send an email to users